 2) Advising on public-facing activities

 Formal performance reports are not the only pieces of information that financial PR experts need to present.
 Sometimes, they will also be called on to contribute information during extensive negotiations between companies or provide insight into the industry.
 As mentioned before, in the financial sector, the media is less forgiving.
 So, smaller businesses that usually don’t have in-house experts for this usually opt to hire PR professionals who can help find ways for them to present their finances in an effective way.
-Customers are now more open about their opinions of products and services and PR helps shape public perception about companies.
+Customers are now more open about their opinions of products and services and PR helps shape public perception of companies.
 For this reason, investing in finance PR is worthwhile for any brand.

 3) Mitigating the threat of company leaks